lbechberger/ML4NLP/doku_in_progress.md

 We chose to exclude some categories, which are not taken into account for the generation of the dataset.
 The reason is mostly the assumption that the news articles in these categories don't share much thematic similarity.
 These categories are:

-* the 16 (??) top-level categories
+* the 16 top-level categories ("Crime and law", "Culture and entertainment", "Disasters and accidents", "Economy and business", "Education", "Environment", "Health", "Local only", "Media", "Obituaries", "Politics and conflicts", "Science and technology", "Sports", "Wackynews", "Weather", "Women")
-* all categories that contain less than 21 (*subcategories_per_user*profile_articles_per_subcategory + subcategories_per_user*liked_articles_per_subcategory* (are multiplication chars shown correctly??)) because they don't hold enough articles to create a user as described above or less than twice as many as the variable that denotes the number of articles that are chosen in the user profile per topic
+* all categories that contain less than 21 (*subcategories_per_user \* profile_articles_per_subcategory + subcategories_per_user \* liked_articles_per_subcategory*) because they don't hold enough articles to create a user as described above
+or less than twice as many as the variable that denotes the number of articles that are chosen in the user profile per topic.
 * all categories that contain too many articles (over 506 (??why).
 We argued that categories that are very large are too general and hence the articles from that category do not have much in common.
 * all categories that denote a specific date, e.g. 'January 1, 2008'.
 * all categories that just describe authorship.
 For example 'Cocoaguy (Wikinewsie)' or 'Juliancolton (WWC2010)'.
 The reason for that is that some authors write about a wide, seemingly unrelated variety of articles, hence they do not have anything to do with a certain topic.